 - Arrange and conduct funerals

 Employers in the funeral services industry operate burial sites, run funeral homes, prepare bodies for burial, interment or cremation and organise funerals.

 - Sales assistant

 - Sales representative

-- Retail supervisor
+- Retail supervisor or manager

 - Visual merchandiser